launchdarkly/ldcli/internal/setup/sdk_build_instructions/js.md

 2. Open `index.html` in your browser.

-You should receive the message "Feature flag key '<flag key>' is <true/false> for this user".
+You should receive the message "Feature flag key 'my-flag-key' is <true/false> for this user".